Protein supplements are common among people who want to take care of their health and they are frequently used in exercise routines.

 So, you stocked up protein powder in bulk in the big sale, but now you’re left wondering: does protein powder go bad?

-Here’s the simple answer: Protein powder definitely does go bad.
-The key culprit here is moisture.
-So the best way to keep your protein powder good is by only exposing it to liquid when preparing your shake.
+Here’s the basic answer: Protein powder absolutely goes bad.
+The main reason for this is moisture.
+So the most effective way to preserve your protein powder is by only adding liquid when making your shake.

 How To Tell If Your Protein Powder Has Gone Bad